rgbprocessing/rgbprocessing.github.io/_projects/6_project.md

 <em>Additional Models</em>

-We also trained a hierarchical model, a double U-Net model, and tested combination loss functions, but preliminary results did not show any improvement and testing has not been completed yet.
+We also trained a hierarchical model, a double U-Net model, and tested combination loss functions, but preliminary results did not show any improvement.

 <em>Additional analysis</em>

-lesions size - large amount of lesions of size one suggesting messy segmentation. segmentations were performed by different people but only one segmentation per scan - previous iterations where weighted sampling was done per subject got messed up when subjects only had a couple voxels of a class (likely error) but the final method of indexing every location of every voxel fixed this. we did previously look into eliminating some unsurrounded voxels but ultimately decided to leave the dataset as is as it would requires essentailly redoing the whole thing so instead we treat it as real world data with errors.
+<b>Figure 6</b> shows a substantial number of one-voxel lesions across several classes.
+Because segmentations were produced by different annotators these tiny lesions may reflect both true biological variation and annotation inconsistency.
+Earlier versions of the sampling pipeline, which operated at the subject level, were particularly vulnerable to cases where a subject contained only a few voxels of a given class.
+The final voxel-indexed sampling method resolved this issue by sampling across all annotated voxel locations rather than across subjects.

+We also considered filtering out isolated or seemingly unsupported voxels, but ultimately retained the dataset in its original form after changing the sampling method.
+Given the scale of the annotation effort required, we treated the dataset as a realistic clinical setting with imperfect labels rather than reconstructing the entire annotation set.
+This choice makes the problem more challenging, but it also better reflects realistic conditions.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">